 In March 2015, armed men attempted to kidnap Khateeb outside his house.
-The next month, fighters with the Islamic State of Iraq and the Levant (ISIL, also known as ISIS) group reportedly stormed his home and threatened him.
+The next month, fighters with the Islamic State of Iraq and the Levant (ISIL, also known as ISIS) group reportedly and threatened him.
 And just a few weeks ago, Khateeb survived an assassination attempt when two men on a motorcycle fired off several machine-gun rounds, hitting him once in the chest.
 ISIL's local emir claimed responsibility for the attack, Khateeb said.

 "I'm fine, for one reason: I still believe in what I do," Khateeb told Al Jazeera.
 "I work with what the revolution taught me."

 Yarmouk still exists in name and place, but little of its old life remains.
 Just several thousand civilians of an original population of 200,000 remain inside, while some two-thirds of the camp has been destroyed.

 The worst of the siege in 2013 and 2014 strangled life inside the once-bustling Damascus suburb, killing more than 170 residents, and international organisations no longer deliver aid to the camp.
 Former Yarmouk residents say the ones left behind are mostly families and elderly people who are resigned to stay in Yarmouk until the end.

 Since the latest attempt on his life, Khateeb has continued his work documenting Yarmouk's five-year story of war, siege and terror, even as he watched many of his friends and colleagues die or flee to Europe.